matias-ceau/scripts/docs/scripts/dmenu_run_scripts.xsh.md

 ### Notes

+- Ensure that your `script_identifier.xsh` script is functional and returns the expected output.
-- The script currently relies on the output from `script_identifier.xsh`.
-If that script encounters issues or does not return active scripts, this script will not function correctly.
+- The script currently relies on the `rofi` utility for dmenu-like behavior; ensure `rofi` is installed on your system.
-- Check for any completion or syntax errors in the scripts listed, as rofi may not show them if they can't be executed.
+- The current implementation may require you to customize the script_identifier file path or its behavior based on your user scripts setup.

 > **Critique**:
-> The script assumes that there are always active scripts available to execute.
-It could benefit from added error handling to alert the user if no scripts are found or if `script_identifier.xsh` fails to run.
-Additionally, providing a fallback option or a better message in such scenarios would improve the user experience.
-Further, ensuring compatibility with both `dmenu` and `rofi` could be explored, and perhaps allowing users to choose their preferred launcher could enhance versatility.
+> - Consider adding error handling for situations where no scripts are returned from `script_identifier.xsh`.
+> - You might also enhance the user experience with additional options, such as previewing scripts or filtering options within the menu.